-- 6.5 Central government is continuing to signal greater integration between health and social care in order to find ways to tackle unsustainable increases in service demand in this area.
-However, the publication of the Green Paper on adult social care was shelved and a White Paper was expected in the autumn.
-In March 2017, the Government announced that it would issue a Green Paper on Social Care for public consultation.
-Although the Prime Minister said in January 2020 that he would bring forward a plan for social care 'within the year', for implementation within this parliament, i.e. over the next 5 years, the pandemic has meant that this has been further delayed. - 6.6 The Government has widely acknowledged that the increase in demand in this area, over the years is unsustainable and that greater integration between health and social care is essential to addressing this.
+- 6.5 In December 2021 the Government published its long awaited White Paper on Adult Social Care reforms 'People at the Heart of Care'.
+The Government has widely acknowledged that the increase in demand in this area is unsustainable and that greater integration between health and social care is essential to addressing this.
 The Covid-19 crisis has only served to lay bare the magnitude of the problem and it remains one of the most pressing issues for Government to address over the coming year.

-6.7 Internal audit reviews are included in the plan to cover the transitional arrangements for children moving to adult social care, adult social care assessments and case management, personalised budgets and adults' social care income collection arrangements.
+The Council has not been able to assess the financial implications of the proposed changes at this stage - 6.6 Internal audit reviews are included in the plan to cover the transitional arrangements for children moving to adult social care, adult social care assessments and case management, adults commissioning and contract management and the identification and collection of Health contributions for children's social care.